Supporting Kidney Patients in Hertfordshire & Bedfordshire

 The Lister Area Kidney Patients Association (LAKPA) is a small charity whose aim is to improve the lives of kidney patients and their families served by the Lister Hospital in Stevenage.
 Lister Hospital provides a wide range of services to nearly 900 kidney patients; including pre-dialysis/transplant, dialysis, assessment for living donors and transplantation and post transplantation.
 It manages dialysis units at the Lister, St Albans, Luton & Dunstable and Harlow Hospitals and at a dialysis unit in Bedford.

 LAKPA is a kidney patients association, run by patients for patients, carers and their families.
 It is the voice of kidney patients and liaises at all levels with staff employed by the Lister Hospital.
 For example, we are currently actively involved with senior staff on how best to relocate the Luton & Dunstable dialysis unit because the agreement between the two trusts to use the Luton & Dunstable premises is coming to an end soon.

 LAKPA has a very strong committee at present; we have 17 members, whose names and responsibilities are set out in the Contact LAKPA section of this web-site.

 LAKPA is a member of a federation of over 50 similar kidney patients associations in the UK called the National Kidney Federation (NKF), and actively supports the work of the NKF at a national level.

-Currently, we are supporting the proposal to introduce presumed consent in England.
+Currently we are committed to increasing awareness in Deemed Consent which is now written in English Law.
 The NKF provide a free phone Helpline service; details are available from the NKF website (www.kidney.org.uk).

 What Are Our Priorities?